-[Regulation 24A inserted in Gazette 4 Apr 1997 p.
-1759; amended in Gazette 26 Jul 2013 p.
+[Regulation 24A inserted: Gazette 4 Apr 1997 p.
+1759; amended: Gazette 26 Jul 2013 p.
 3463.]

 25. Re-establishment of original Crown surveys

 (1) When re-establishing original Crown surveys the surveyor must adhere to the principle of the unchangeableness of the position of the boundary marks except as hereinafter mentioned, and where they have been originally established on the ground by a Government surveyor in pursuance of the survey system at that time in force they must be regarded as the true positions even if found by the new survey not to be in the exact position assigned to them.